bl4ckh4nd/LocalNoteApp/README.md

 - **HTML Export**: Export your documents as HTML files.
 - **Responsive Design**: Adapts to various screen sizes.

+## Download

+Download the file under "Releases" to install and run the application locally.

 ## Screenshot

 ![LocalNoteApp Screenshot](localnoteapp.png)